Most Suitable Automatic Litter Box For High Spraying Cats

 Area Where The Urine Leaks

-What About High Sided Self-Cleaning Litter Boxes?
+What About High-Sided Self-Cleaning Litter Boxes?

 Currently, most automatic litter boxes on the market don’t feature high walls, or at least not high enough to contain possible urine leakage.
 The reason is simple.
 Approximately 95% of automatic litter boxes feature a scooping rake which moves forward to deposit the clumps into a receptacle and then it moves back into position.
 This fact doesn’t allow the litter box at any point to feature a lower entry for the cat to enter easily into it and this is the reason the walls of these litter boxes are not that tall.
 Some of them are taller than others, but not enough for your professional pee-er.
-Add to this the fact that the litter adds more inches that make the wall less tall.
+Add to this the fact that the litter adds more inches that shortens the wall.

 A Suitable Self Cleaning Solution For Your High Sprayer Cat